PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-18 05:38:38
+Last updated: 2024-04-18 05:39:52
-Random Quote: How does a computer get drunk?
-It takes screenshots. - Will Livingston
+Random Quote: A reader lives a thousand lives before he dies.
+The man who never reads lives only one.  -  Jojen Reed